tfiedlerdejanze/expublish/README.md

 Using `mix expublish` guarantees:

-- A clean git working directory
+- a clean git working directory.
-- Passing tests
+- passing tests.
-- Increased version in mix.exs
+- an increased version in mix.exs.
-- A new curated changelog entry
+- a new curated changelog entry.
-- A new version git commit and tag
+- a new version git commit and tag.
-- Pushed changes to remote git and hex repositories
+- `git push` to given remote and branch.

-Explublish aims at keeping a clean and trackable version history of a project, while providing a consistent and easy release experience to its maintainers.
-It was created with a continuous release process in mind and can be used to fully automate the release of new package versions as long as git and mix are available executables.
+- `mix hex.publish` to release the new package version and documentation to users.

-By default the task will **publish and push** the new package version to hex and git respectively and when not executed from CI, it's recommended to always perform a `--dry-run` before rerunning it without said option.
+Some of the steps can be opted out from and when not executed from CI, it's recommended to _always_ execute a `--dry-run` before rerunning the expublish task without said option.

 `mix expublish` supports various command-line options, check out the [Cheatsheet](./docs/CHEATSHEET.md) and [Reference](./docs/REFERENCE.md) pages.